r-lib/cpp11/MAINTENANCE.md

 - Using `-std=gnu++11` to keep us honest about only C++11 features.
 - Using `-I\"/Library/Frameworks/R.framework/Resources/include\"` for access to the R headers.
 - Using `-I\"/Users/davis/files/r/packages/cpp11/inst/include\"` as a "self include", which seems to be the key to the whole thing.

+If you are modifying any tests or benchmarks, you also need:

+- `-I\"/Users/davis/Library/R/arm64/4.4/library/Rcpp/include\"` for Rcpp headers.
+- `-I\"/Users/davis/Library/R/arm64/4.4/library/testthat/include\"` for testthat headers related to Catch tests.

+Note that this is specific to a path on your machine and the R version you are currently working with.

 ## Future directions